BocuD/DTXmaniaNX/README.md

 - Improved settings menu
   - Most menu options are now sorted into categories (for example, Audio, Video, Gameplay, etc)
+  - Added options for drum velocity
+  - Removed options that don't affect the current game
+  - Improved naming and description for various elements

 - Extensive Dear ImGui-based tooling
   - Inspector and hierarchy views for new UI framework, performance analysis, song database tests, etc